Nesna Municipality

 Nesna is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Nesna.
 Other villages in Nesna include Handnesneset, Husby, Saura, and Vikholmen.

-The municipality consists of the three islands Tomma, Hugla (known as "Hugløy" by its inhabitants), and Handnesøya, and one peninsula that bears the name of the municipality, Nesna.
+The municipality consists of the three main islands Tomma, Hugla (known as "Hugløy" by its inhabitants), and Handnesøya, and one peninsula that bears the name of the municipality, Nesna.
 The old Husby Estate is headquartered in Husby on Tomma island.

 The Coastal Express arrives two times a day at the village of Nesna, the northbound arrives 05:30 and the southbound 11:15.
-The village of Nesna is also home to Nordland's education center Nesna University College, and there is also the KVN High School, and Nesna Church.
+The village of Nesna is also home to the Nesna campus of Nord University, and there is also the KVN High School, and Nesna Church.

-The 183.2 km2 municipality is the 309th largest by area out of the 356 municipalities in Norway.
-Nesna is the 296th most populous municipality in Norway with a population of 1,698.
-The municipality's population density is 9.9 PD/km2 and its population has decreased by 6.3% over the previous 10-year period.
+The 183.2 km2 municipality is the 310th largest by area out of the 357 municipalities in Norway.
+Nesna Municipality is the 294th most populous municipality in Norway with a population of 1,808.
+The municipality's population density is 9.9 PD/km2 and its population has decreased by 4.9% over the previous 10-year period.

 General information

 Nesna was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The western island district of Nesna (population: 1,348) was separated from Nesna on 1 July 1888 to form the new municipality of Dønnes.
-This left Nesna with 2,958 residents.
+The western island district of Nesna Municipality (population: 1,348) was separated from Nesna Municipality on 1 July 1888 to form the new Dønnes Municipality.
+This left Nesna Municipality with 2,958 residents.
 On 1 January 1919, the Bardalssjøen farm (population: 4) was transferred from Hemnes Municipality to Nesna Municipality.
-In 1945, a small area of southern Nesna (population: 26) was transferred to Leirfjord Municipality.
+In 1945, a small area of southern Nesna Municipality (population: 26) was transferred to Leirfjord Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, part of the island of Løkta (population: 80) was transferred from Nesna to the new Dønna Municipality and part of the island of Tomma (population: 80) was transferred from the old municipality of Dønnes to Nesna Municipality.
-Then on 1 January 1964, the Bardalssjøen area of Nesna, located south of the Ranfjorden, was transferred to Leirfjord Municipality.
+On 1 January 1962, the part of the island of Løkta (population: 80) belonging to Nesna Municipality was transferred to the new Dønna Municipality.
+The part of the island of Tomma (population: 80) belonging to Dønnes Municipality was transferred to Nesna Municipality.
+Then on 1 January 1964, the Bardalssjøen area of Nesna Municipality (located south of the Ranfjorden), was transferred to Leirfjord Municipality.
 On that same date, the part of Nesna around the inner part of the Sjona fjord was transferred to Rana Municipality.

 Name

 The municipality (originally the parish) is named after the old Nesna farm (Nesnar) since the first Nesna Church was built there.
 The name is derived from the word nes which means "headland".
-The name was historically spelled Nesne.
+Historically, the name of the municipality was spelled Nesne.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Nesna.